 The stadium is named after Jake Hess, the major donor of the facility.
 Mr. Hess, along with his younger brother Wilbur Hess, was one of Rice's greatest tennis players.
 He was the Owls' first all-America player (1932).
 Wilbur was Rice's first NCAA champion in tennis, winning the singles crown in 1935.

-In addition to serving as home court for all Rice dual matches and tournaments, the stadium also was the site of the tennis competition at the 1986 U.S. Olympic Festival, the 1990 and 1994 SWC Men's and Women's Tennis Championships and the 1994 NCAA Men's and 1997 NCAA Women's regional championships.
-Rice also hosted the 2004 Western Athletic Conference Championships and 2006 Conference USA Championships at the stadium and will host the 2009 C-USA Women's Championship.
+In addition to serving as home court for all Rice dual matches and tournaments, the stadium also was the site of the tennis competition at the 1986 U.S. Olympic Festival, the 1990 and 1994 SWC Men's and Women's Tennis Championships the 2004 Western Athletic Conference Championships and Conference USA Championships for men in 2006 & 2010 and women in 2009.
+Jake Hess also hosted a pair of NCAA Regionals (men in 1994 and women in 1997).

 In 2004, the athletics department named center court of the Jake Hess Tennis Stadium for former letterman and 1950 All-America Jack A. Turpin.
 At Rice, Turpin teamed with Chick Harris to win the 1950 Southwest Conference doubles championships before the pair went on to earn All-America distinction.
 Turpin continues to be a force in the sport of tennis at Rice and throughout the state of Texas.
 His dedication to the sport has led to the United States Tennis Association - Texas Section honoring him with the W.T.
 Caswell Service Award in 1964.
-In 1989, Turpin was inducted into the Texas Tennis Hall of Fame.
+In 1989, Turpin was inducted into the Texas Tennis Hall of Fame and in 2013 to the Rice Athletics Hall of Fame.

 In the first event on the newly named Jack Turpin Stadium Court, the Owls hosted the Western Athletic Conference men's and women's championships.
 The Rice men were triumphant, winning their first conference title since 1972.